 The Company also participates in a supply chain financing arrangement (SCF) with the principal purpose of facilitating efficient payment processing of supplier invoices.
 The SCF allows the Company to centralise payments of trade payables to the bank rather than paying each supplier individually.
 While the SCF does not extend payment terms beyond the normal terms agreed with other suppliers that are not participating, the programme assists in making cash outflows more predictable.
 Also refer note 18.

-The Company is in the process of replacement / reinstatement of assets and accordingly, any additional cost towards further repair and maintenance, replacement of items of property, plant and equipment, other incidental costs and adjustment from change in estimates (including for insurance claim receivable from insurer) would be considered in the period of incurrence / change.
+Further, the Company has recognised an income for claim against Business Interruption loss of ' 10.00 Crores during the current year.
+Any additional cost towards further repair and maintenance, replacement of items of property, plant and equipment, other incidental costs and adjustment from change in estimates (including for insurance claim receivable from insurer) would be considered in the period of incurrence / change.

 (iv) The Company does not have any benami property, where any proceeding has been initiated or pending against the Company for holding any benami property.